1995 and 1996 I took advantage of living in Costa Rica and made several

 Three months later, in July 1995 I made a trip into Nicaragua, visited Rivas, Lago Nicaragua, Matagalpa and the beautiful Selva Negra forest.

 In September and October 1996 I made a longer trip to Guatemala, Honduras, and again Nicaragua.
-Like on the previous trips, I mostly used local busses, and thus spent a total of 84 hours in these unforgettable vehicles, usually overloaded with people and things destined for the market or brought from there, street-vendors selling drinks, sweets, and bakeries at the numerous stops, men of god trying to preach louder than the music and the traffic’s noise and fitting their sermon exactly between two stops, aching backs and bottoms, sweat and bumpy streets, good talks with people you never met before and will never meet again.
+Like on the previous trips, I mostly used local busses, and thus spent more than 80 hours in these unforgettable vehicles, usually overloaded with people and goods destined for the market or brought from there, street-vendors selling drinks, sweets, and bakeries at the numerous stops, men of god trying to preach louder than the music and the traffic’s noise and fitting their sermon exactly between two stops, aching backs and bottoms, sweat and bumpy streets, good talks with people I never met before and will never meet again.

 spiders collected during these trips have